Internet of Things in Healthcare: Features and Opportunities

 MedAngel.
 Ambient temperature control sensors

 Some medicines get spoiled at high temperatures.
-Artificial intelligence technology allows MedAngel IoT sensors to monitor temperature and environmental conditions in a healthcare facility and alert the user if they are near a critical point or if medications have already been spoiled.
+Artificial intelligence technology in medical field allows MedAngel IoT sensors to monitor temperature and environmental conditions in a healthcare facility and alert the user if they are near a critical point or if medications have already been spoiled.
 This project is essential for those who take heat-sensitive drugs, improving health conditions and simplifying the treatment process.

 Medicsen.
 Automatic drug delivery system